giantswarm/docs/src/content/advanced/gitops/index.md

 In this example we are using `sops` with `pgp` key management and creating a master key for all the kustomizations in this management cluster.

-This master key is created automatically by the `kubectl gs gitops add management-cluster` command so we only need to apply the secret in the cluster and safely store the private gpg key so we can use it to encrypt files before pushing them to the repo.
+This master key is created automatically by the `kubectl gs gitops add management-cluster` command so we only need to apply the secret in the cluster and safely store the private GPG key so we can use it to encrypt files before pushing them to the repo.

 To import the private key (replace X's by the specific file name):